Sphereon-Opensource/isomorphic-argon2/README.md

 package using your package manager.
 This has to do with auto-linking not being available for transitive dependencies.
 We need some native Argon2 Android/IOS modules on React Native because WASM isn't available.
 As such you will have to install the dependency directly into your app.
-See https://github.com/react-native-community/cli/issues/870 for a discussion about this issue.
+See [this ticket](https://github.com/react-native-community/cli/issues/870) for a discussion about this issue.

 npm: `npm install @sphereon/react-native-argon2`